The M4PW Philosophy

 At this point we start to recognize that what we create we do not create alone.

-Every creation is subject to all that would play a part relative to the creation, and every situation along that path offers the creative option to all beings simultaneously with equal valuation for each life.
+Every creation is subject to all that would play a part relative to the creation, and every situation along that path is purposed to offer creative option to all beings simultaneously with equal valuation for each life.

 When we realize that we are all charged with the same act of creation each day--to play a part in each other's lives as cocreators--we can relax with the awareness that the adjectives we chose yesterday to define our character had purpose in someone else's life, and our accomplishments were not just steps toward a goal but were steps for all mankind to experience the self creating through choice.